platformsh/platformsh-docs/docs/src/languages/nodejs/_index.md

 ## Dependencies

 By default, Platform.sh assumes you're using npm as a package manager.
-If you have a `package.json` file in your code, the default [build flavor is run](../../create-apps/app-reference.md#build):
+If your code has a `package.json`, the following command is run as part of the default [build flavor](../../create-apps/app-reference.md#build):

 ```bash
 npm prune --userconfig .npmrc && npm install --userconfig .npmrc